hackforla/food-oasis-la/README.md

 The website is published with [GitHub Pages](https://pages.github.com), and the files are generated with [Jekyll](http://jekyllrb.com).

-As you make changes and commit/push them to GitHub, the website will automatically update.
+As you make changes and commit/push them to GitHub, the [staging website](https://staging.foodoasis.la) will automatically update.

 ## How to develop locally

-If you want to see a preview of your changes before they appear on the live site, you can [run a Jekyll server](https://jekyllrb.com) on your local machine.
+If you want to see a preview of your changes while you work, you can [run a Jekyll server](https://jekyllrb.com) on your local machine.
 [Installing Ruby and Jekyll](https://jekyllrb.com/docs/installation/) is a good place to start.

-To run the server, you can ```jekyll serve```.
+Since it takes a while to generate the whole site, you may want to run Jekyll in “incremenetal” mode, like this… ```jekyll serve --incremental```.

 ## A summary of the project files